yuvaldori/gigaspaces-wiki-jekyll/xap97/securing-the-transport-layer-(using-ssl).markdown

 - Block-based filter - for encryption network filters.
 These filters do support a handshake phase.

 {% info %}
-For now, GigaSpaces supports only one communication filter, and this filter is applied to all the connections in the JVM.
+For now, XAP supports only one communication filter, and this filter is applied to all the connections in the JVM.
 {%endinfo%}

 # Usage